-- a) Perform maximum EIRP measurement as described in 5.5.3 of ANSI C63.26 (substitution method) or 5.5.4 of ANSI C63.26 (field strength method). - b) Compare the measured maximum EIRP at each frequency with the applicable TRP limit. - c) If the maximum EIRP is less than TRP limit then the early exit condition is met, and no further measurements are required for that frequency. - d) Otherwise follow TRP measurement procedures using one of the methods described in 4.4.3.3.2 through 4.4.3.3.4.
+- a) Perform maximum EIRP measurement as described in 5.5.3 of ANSI C63.26 (substitution method) or 5.5.4 of ANSI C63.26 (field strength method).
+Note: EIRP measurements are performed using linearly polarized antenna.
+Both horizontal and vertical polarizations are measured separately and not summed.
+The highest amplitude signal from horizontal or vertical polarization is used for compliance to the unwanted emissions limit. - b) Compare the measured maximum EIRP at each frequency with the applicable TRP limit. - c) If the maximum EIRP is less than TRP limit then the early exit condition is met, and no further measurements are required for that frequency. - d) Otherwise follow TRP measurement procedures using one of the methods described in 4.4.3.3.2 through 4.4.3.3.4.